 “Amazing.”
 Giancarlo slipped a roll of duct tape over his arm and picked up the webcam.
 “The usual spot all right for the camera?”

 “Yeah.”
 She shoved a couple of chocolate bars aside until she found the bags of ground white chalk for marking football fields.

-Sometimes, if you were really lucky, you could find a Fae who’d been alive during the colonial times.
-When that happened, it was a godsend to historians of human habitation, like Giancarlo.
-They had been coming to the hill every weekend for the last three months.
+Sometimes, if you were really lucky, you could find one of the Hidden People who’d been alive during the pre-colonial times.
+When that happened, it was a godsend to human historians, like Giancarlo.
+He’d had been coming to the hill with her every weekend for the last three months.